lf-energy/foundation/project-stages.md

 * 2 TAC sponsors to champion the project & provide mentorship as needed
 * A presentation at the meeting of the TAC
 * Adherence to LF Energy’s IP Policy
+* Adoption of LF Energy Code of Conduct
+* Operating TSC with at least 3 members, one chair elected or appointed by sponsoring organization or LF Energy
+* Final acceptance by TAC, 2/3 majority
-* Upon acceptance, Sandbox projects must list their status prominently on their website/README
+* Upon acceptance, Sandbox projects must list and maintain their status prominently on their website/README

 ### Incubator Stage
 **Definition**